forceedge01/sql-data-mods/README.md

 - Inject domain mod based defaults through to data mods.
 - Fail aid integration if FailureContext is enabled for suite.
 - Constants for confusing string values used around data mods.
+- Simplified traits to provide alternate syntax of declarations.

 Patch:
 - Fix count step defintion to not create additional record.